What is Second Chance?

 What are the benefits?

 Students learn how substance use affects their physical and mental health, as well as skills to deal with peer pressure.
 Students also develop an action plan to help them make healthy choices.
+Guest speakers each day supplement the curriculum.
 Parents/Guardians learn how to communicate more effectively with their teen and set clear limits and expectations for their behavior.
 Equally important, students referred by APS or the Courts who successfully complete the program usually avoid suspension from school and/or prosecution in juvenile court.

 How long is the program?